CumulusNetworks/docs/content/cumulus-linux-51/Layer-3/Routing/Equal-Cost-Multipath-Load-Sharing-Hardware-ECMP.md

 - [GTP-U](## "GPRS Tunnelling Protocol User") packets ingressing physical ports or bonds.
 - VXLAN encapsulated GTP-U packets terminating on egress [VTEPs](## "Virtual Tunnel End Points").

-GTP hashing is only applicable if:
-- The outer header egressing the port is GTP encapsulated.
-- The ingress packet is either a GTP-U packet or a VXLAN encapsulated GTP-U packet.
+GTP hashing is only applicable if the outer header egressing the port is GTP encapsulated and if the ingress packet is either a GTP-U packet or a VXLAN encapsulated GTP-U packet.

 {{%notice note%}}
 - Cumulus Linux supports GTP Hashing on NVIDIA Spectrum-2 and later.